MarcusBarnes/mik/README.md

 * a graphical user interface on top of MIK
 * tools for creating mappings files (in addition to the [Metadata Mappings Helper](https://github.com/MarcusBarnes/mik/wiki/Cookbook:-Using-the-Metadata-Mappings-Helper))
 * toolchains to migrate from DSpace and other repository platforms to Islandora (the OAI-PMH toolchain may already cover DSpace - testers welcome)
-* a toolchain to generate Hydra import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages and we'd love to collaborate with some Hydra friends)
+* a toolchain to generate Samvera import packages (yes, it's called Move to Islandora Kit but it's flexible enough to create other types of ingest packages and we'd love to collaborate with some Samvera friends)
   * we have a sample CsvToJson toolchain that demonstrates that it's possible to write out packages that differ from those Islandora uses

 MIK is designed to be extensible.
 If you have an idea for a useful manipulator or post-write hook script, please let us know.